anotherSimpleCoder/hase/README.md

 #### Step 3: Run the frontend

-Now that we have built the backend, we can now run the frontend and use HASE.
+Now that we have built the backend, we can run the frontend and use HASE.
 This can be done by doing the following:

 ````bash